Griffith College Legal Debating Competition 2018

 The competition is open to all fourth, fifth and sixth year secondary school students.

-To partake in the Legal Debating Competition, you will need to submit an essay, either in proposition or opposition, on the following motion:
+To partake in the Legal Debating Competition, you will need to submit a general essay on the motion;

 - Essays should be 1,500 words in length.